-Last May, Hulme read in the philatelic press that Lennon's album had been purchased at auction by Stanley Gibbons Ltd., a London stamp and autograph dealer.
+Hulme had read in the philatelic press that Lennon's album had been purchased in 2004 at auction by Stanley Gibbons Ltd., a London stamp and autograph dealer.
 Gibbons was offering to resell it for about $50,000.

 "My colleagues and I talked quickly about the album," says Hulme, "and within a couple of hours we were on the phone to Gibbons.
 The next week, we went to London to make the purchase."